mrc-tech/BIL/README.md

 C++ library for images

 This is a simple library mainly designed for image creation, but it can also read simple format images.
-With this tool you can create an image using several drawing function to draw
+With this tool you can create an image using several drawing function to draw:
  - set pixel color (with many palettes)
  - simple geometries (like lines, circles, bezier curves and more)
  - text in bitmap fonts